 What can I do if I don't qualify for a protective order?

-If you are being stalked or harassed, you may also want to go to the Stalking Resource Center website for more information on stalking and harassment laws, as well safety planning information.
+If you are being stalked or harassed, you may also want to go to the Stalking Prevention, Awareness, and Resource Center website for more resources related to stalking and harassment, as well safety planning information.

 Protective orders also do not cover many types of emotional or mental abuse.
 If you’re being mentally or emotionally abused, please contact a domestic violence organization in your area.
 They can help you figure out your options and offer you support.
 To find a shelter or an advocate at a local program, please visit our MS Advocates and Shelters page.